San Francisco Republican Party

 This returns oversight power and accountability to the police chief.

-It also reduces the number of useless city commissions (SF currently has twice as many as LA or Boston)
+It also reduces the number of useless city commissions (SF currently has twice as many as LA or Boston) by half.

 Prop E: Creating a Task Force to Recommend Changing, Eliminating, or Combining City Commissions